erikawhiteshoes/blog/src/posts/my-first-blog-post.md

 permalink: /blog/my-first-blog-post.html
 ---

 If it were not for a kind landlord we never would have been able to afford housing in the Bay Area.
 Rental prices in our "up-and-coming" community have doubled since we moved in 2008.
 A two-bedroom apartment is, generally, $2800.

-Artists, musicians and "the middle class" are moving farther and farther away in hopes to be able to afford their families or keep a creative lifestyle.We are a society that compares themselves to what others have (and not so much of what others don't have) constantly.
+Artists, musicians and "the middle class" are moving farther and farther away in hopes finding affordability for their families and so they can keep fostering a creative lifestyle.
+We are a society that compares themselves to what others have (and not so much of what others don't have) constantly.

 The tech industry has infiltrated the culture of San Francisco.
 Businesses are catering to that community allowing property owners to raise rents so smaller businesses are priced out of the market.
 Each time I revist a former neighborhood there are more high-end apt. buildings and $4 toast.

 <!--more-->